NikolaySuslov/SandboxAssetServer/docs/api.md

 	GET /assets/by-meta/any-of?type!equal!0=image/jpeg&type!equal!1=image/png

-This query will return any JPEG or PNG assets.
+This query will return any JPEG or PNG assets (though it would be more practical in this case to say `?type!like=image/%`).

 * `GET` - Returns a JSON object containing the input query (`query`), and the matching assets (`matches`) as an object.
 This object is of identical structure to that returned by the `by-user` endpoint.